 end;

 I personally would never drop begin/end inside a case/else statement, but at least someone must disagree.
-I found such example in a very (VERY!) old code (it was written for Delphi 2) and I was quite surprised that it compiles at all.EDIT
+I found such example in a very (VERY!) old code (it was written for Delphi 2) and I was quite surprised that it compiles at all.case a of

 0: Writeln(0);